bharath6115/MunchQuest/README.md

 * 📝 Leave reviews with star ratings
 * 🧑‍💻 Admin and owner controls for adding, editing, or deleting restaurants
 * 🧾 Menu editing support for restaurant owners and admins, enabling a fully customizable and dynamic menu experience per restaurant.
+* 📬 Notifications for owners on new reservations
+* 🪪 Dedicated profile pages with user-specific info
+* 📅 Table reservation system allowing users to reserve seats directly from the restaurant page
+* 📱 Responsive UI optimized for mobile and desktop
+* 🧠 Real-time UI feedback with loading spinners and toast notifications
 * 🔐 Authentication via Firebase
-* 🧠 Real-time UI feedback with loading spinners and toast notifications
-* 📱 Responsive UI optimized for mobile and desktop

 ---